BirWri/CS50BirWri/README.md

 I also experimented uploading an image as a BLOB, which is stored in the db.
 To achieve it, the image needed to be converted to blobdata.
 After the conversion the blob is inserted into the db with the usual insert into command.

 The image is edited with the `uploaded_file` function.
 The function uses the stored blob to convert it back to file format and apply the photo editing filter.
 The image is edited with a filter named quantize.
 The value 9 defines the number of colors to which the color scale is reduced.
 The new image is renamed and inserted to the upload folder and the edited cartoon image is shown to the user with `send_from_directory`.
 It is a secure and quick, but also rough way to show a static file from an upload folder.
-The user has access to the cartoon images in the process of cartoon image post creation. // TODO: what?
+The user has access to the cartoon images in the process of cartoon image post creation.

 ---
 ### HTML and CSS files